jlr2/IntroductionPaaS/openshift.md

 &nbsp;&nbsp;&nbsp;  Read the documentation [Deploying a PHP application](https://iesgn.github.io/cloudandrelated/deploying_apps_openshift.html#/6).
 This practice deploys a CMS (CMSPHP)
 <br/><br/>

+&nbsp;&nbsp;&nbsp; A **summary** is:
+1. Choose "PHP" from OpenShift image catalog.
+2. Configure "https://github.com/ilosuna/phpsqlitecms.git" as the source code
+3. The image is created and the other K8S resources: pod, services, route.
+We can check that the app is running by its DNS name.
+4. Try to make some change in the source code and create a new version of the docker image (*Start build*).
+It is interesting to realize how the old pod is deleted and a new pod is created.
+Connect again and check the changes was made.
+5. In case we scale our application, we can realize that no all pods contains the same content.
+So it is necessary **persistent volumes**.
+&nbsp;&nbsp;&nbsp;

 #####  Practice 4.- Deploying a PHP application with persistent volumes
 &nbsp;&nbsp;&nbsp;  Read the documentation [Deploying a PHP application](https://iesgn.github.io/cloudandrelated/deploying_apps_openshift.html#/6).
 This practice continues the previous practice but using an external storage (volume) for the database.

 <br/><br/>
 ---
 This exercise  is part of the activity **Introduction to PaaS: develop, deploy, run and manage apps on the Cloud**